-There are no merchantible stands of timber on the subject property.
+The parcel consists entirely of backlands ranging in elevation from 300 feet to 2,400 feet.
+There are no stands of merchantible timber on the subject property.
 Vegetation consists of low brush, grasses and alder thickets.
 Soils generally consist of a thin layer of organics over a base of bedrock.
+Big game animals include brown bear and blacktail deer.
+The parcel has no anadromous streams.